JiangLiruii/formdata-imagepost/README.md

-# This is a small tool only for **multipart/form-data** request, which served on nodejs env as a middleware.
+# This is a small tool only for **multipart/form-data** request

-### It only depends on nodejs one native package: fs, for saving posted image.
+### This is served on nodejs env as a middleware.
+It only depends on nodejs one native package: fs, for saving posted image.

 ## API